ruedli/OctoPlugout/README.md

 	- Open http://octoplugout
 	- Click "setup" and all parameters can be configured.
 	- After "save" the plug will reboot and use the new parameters.

+** v4.5 21 sep 2021
+- Ensured that the build would succeed when no mqtt was used (def_mqtt_server undefined)

 ## Requests / Future To Do List
 - DONE ~~Avoid switching off if Octoprint is running and not shutdown: even if you try to force it, with a non-monitored "long press"~~